apache/flink/docs/content.zh/docs/dev/table/data_stream_api.md

 // derive all physical columns automatically
 // but access the stream record's timestamp for creating a rowtime attribute column
-// also rely on the watermarka generated in the DataStream API
+// also rely on the watermarks generated in the DataStream API

 // we assume that a watermark strategy has been defined for `dataStream` before
 // (not part of this example)